 - 3.4.3.1 In pipe laying, where necessary, allowance shall be made for periodically involved concentrated loads.
-At least, the force generating by the load of one person of 100 kg in the middle of span of any pipe with the outer diameter over 100 mm shall be taken into consideration. - 3.4.3.2 To ensure the appropriate rigidity of piping, including pipelines with open ends, the Register may require to increase the wall thickness in comparison with thickness specified on the basis of strength control. - 3.4.3.3 When necessary, pipes shall be protected from mechanical damage.
+At least, the force generating by the load of one person of 100 kg in the middle of span of any pipe with the outer diameter over 100 mm shall be taken into consideration. - 3.4.3.2 Besides for providing adequate robustness for all piping including open-ended piping a minimum wall thickness, complying with the thickness specified on the basis of strength control, may be increased taking into account the conditions encountered during service on board ships. - 3.4.3.3 When necessary, pipes shall be protected from mechanical damage.